The teams facing Max Verstappen at the Nürburgring 24 Hours

 What class is Verstappen competing in?

 Team Verstappen is part of the SP9 class, driving GT3 cars.
-While there will be over 100 cars on the track, and therefore over 100 teams, it’s the teams in the same class that will be Verstappen’s focus in this ultimate endurance test.
+While there will be more than 100 cars on the track, and therefore over 100 teams, it’s the teams in the same class that will be Verstappen’s focus in this ultimate endurance test.

 The winner of the Nürburgring 24 Hours almost always comes from the SP9 class, too, so the Dutchman has a great chance of success this year.
 Verstappen is in one of the strongest teams in the whole field, but there are some high-profile opposition teams to keep an eye on.